Envelope Encryption

 AWS Single Sign-On SSO

-• AWS Single Sign-On is a cloud-based single sign-on (SSO) service that makes it easy to centrally manage SSO access to all of the AWS accounts and cloud applications.
+• AWS IAM Identity Center is a cloud-based service that makes it easy to centrally manage single sign-on (SSO) access to all AWS accounts and cloud applications.

-• AWS SSO also helps manage access and permissions to commonly used third-party software as a service (SaaS) applications, AWS SSO-integrated applications as well as custom applications that support SAML 2.0.
+• IAM Identity Center helps manage access and permissions to commonly used third-party software as a service (SaaS) applications, AWS managed applications, as well as custom applications that support SAML 2.0.

-• AWS SSO includes a user portal where the end-users can find and access all their assigned AWS accounts, cloud applications, and custom applications in one place.
+• IAM Identity Center includes an AWS access portal where end-users can find and access all their assigned AWS accounts, cloud applications, and custom applications in one place.

 • AWS Organizations Integration